 These headphones have excellent imaging.
 Their weighted group delay is 0.19 which is very low, great, and typical of most closed-back in-ears.
 This results in a tight bass reproduction and a transparent treble.
 The L/R drivers of our test unit were very well-matched in amplitude, frequency, and phase response.
 This ensures accurate placement and localization of objects, such as footsteps, voices, and instruments in the stereo field.
 However, these results are only valid for our unit and yours may perform differently.

 The soundstage is poor.
 This is because creating an out-of-head and speaker-like soundstage is largely dependent on activating the resonances of the pinna (outer ear).
 The design of in-ears and earbuds is such that it fully bypasses the pinna and doesn't interact with it.
-Also, because these headphones have a closed-back enclosure, their soundstage won't be perceived to be as open as that of open-back earbuds like the Apple AirPods 2 2019, Google Pixel Buds, or the Bose SoundSport Free.
+Also, because these headphones have a closed-back enclosure, their soundstage won't be perceived to be as open as that of open-back earbuds like the Apple AirPods (2nd generation) Truly Wireless, or the Bose SoundSport Free Truly Wireless.

 Their noise isolation is decent.
 In the bass range, where the rumbles of airplane and bus engines sit, they achieve about 7dB of isolation, which is okay.
 In the mid-range, important for blocking out speech, they achieve about 20dB of noise isolation, which is very good.
 In the treble range, occupied by sharp S and T sounds and A/C noises, they reduce noise by 44dB, which is excellent.